RobTillaart/DS1821/README.md

 to toggle the DQ line in the thermostat mode.

+## Operation

+See examples.

 ## Future

+- updates only on request
 - Get new sensors to test test test...
 - merge clrLowFlag() into getLowFlag() ? high idem?
 - update documentation

-## Operation

-See examples.